ritheshh-cmyk/backendserver/README.md

 - Try: `pm2 startup termux` for Termux environments
 - Check if running as root (may be required for startup)

+#### 9. Update script fails
+- Ensure you're in a git repository
+- Check if git is installed: `git --version`
+- Verify remote repository is configured: `git remote -v`

 ### Log Files
 - `backendserver.log` - Server output
 - `backendserver-error.log` - Server errors